On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

-The gluon helicity distribution function $\Delta g(x)$ is a fundamental quantity characterizing the inner structure of the nucleon.
+The gluon helicity distribution function $\Delta g(x)$\footnote{Here we adopt historical notation for gluon helicity-PDF $\Delta g(x)$ which is also known as $g_1^g(x)$.} is a fundamental quantity characterizing the inner structure of the nucleon.
 It describes the difference of probabilities to find a gluon with the same and opposite helicity orientation w.r.t. the spin of the longitudinally polarized nucleon.
 The integral $\Delta G=\int \Delta g(x) dx$ can be interpreted as the gluon spin contribution to the nucleon spin, as it was discussed in Sec.~\ref{lqcd}.
-After the EMC experiment discovered that only a small part of proton spin is carried by the quarks~\cite{Ashman:1989ig}, the gluon spin was assumed to be another significant contributor.
-So $\Delta G$ is a key ingredient of the nucleon helicity sum rule
+After the EMC experiment discovered that only a small part of proton spin is carried by the quarks: $\Delta \Sigma \approx 0.25$, see Refs.~\cite{Aidala:2012mv,Ashman:1989ig}, the gluon spin was assumed to be another significant contributor, see Eq.~(\ref{JM}) in Sec.~\ref{lqcd}.

-where $\Delta \Sigma \approx 0.25$~\cite{Aidala:2012mv} is the net contribution from the quark spin and $L_{q}$, $L_{g}$ represent contributions of the orbital angular momenta of quarks and gluons, respectively.

 The first attempt to measure the gluon polarization in the nucleon was made by the FNAL E581/704 Collaboration using a 200~GeV polarized proton beam and a polarized proton target~\cite{Adams:1994bg}.
 They measured the longitudinal double-spin asymmetries $A_{LL}$ for inclusive multi-$\gamma$ and $\pi^0\pi^0$ production to be consistent with zero within their sensitivities.
 In the following years a set of SIDIS measurements was performed by the HERMES~\cite{Airapetian:2010ac}, SMC~\cite{Adeva:2004dh} and COMPASS~\cite{Ageev:2005pq, Alekseev:2009ad,Adolph:2012vj,Adolph:2012ca,Adolph:2015cvj} experiments.
 The production of hadron pairs with high transverse momenta and the production of the open charm where the photon-gluon fusion mechanism dominates were studied.
 It was figured out that with a large uncertainty the value of $\Delta G$ is close to zero.
 Nevertheless, for gluons carrying a large fraction $x$ of the nucleon momentum, an evidence of a positive polarization has been observed, see Fig.~\ref{fig:dgg_1}(a).
-New results for $\Delta G$ were obtained from the measurement of the $A_{LL}$ asymmetries in the inclusive production of high-$p_T$ neutral pions~\cite{Adare:2014hsq, Adare:2008aa, Adare:2008qb}, $\eta$-mesons~\cite{Adare:2014hsq}, jets~\cite{Djawotho:2013pga}, heavy flavors~\cite{Adare:2012vv} and, recently, $J/\psi$-mesons~\cite{Adare:2016cqe} in polarized $p$-$p$ collisions at RHIC.
-The new data in general are in agreement with the SIDIS measurements, which demonstrates the universality of the helicity-dependent parton densities and QCD factorization.
+The summary of theoretical and experimental results for $\Delta G$ can be found in Ref. \cite{Deur:2018roz}.